SummaryRead the full fact sheet

 These skin and blood tests are not conclusive in determining asthma triggers.
-Just because your skin and blood reacts to the allergen, doesn't mean your lungs will too.
-Think of these tests as a helpful starting point.
-Tests such as these should only ever be performed under the guidance of a doctor or allergy specialist.
+Just because your skin and blood react to an allergen, doesn't mean your lungs will too.
+Think of these tests as a helpful ingredient for your doctor to use to assess your overall health and asthma and allergy needs.

 Allergy tests can however help define the substances you are allergic to and enable a precision approach to managing that trigger.